China suspends visas for South Koreans in virus retaliation

 The online notice at the embassy in Seoul did not say why China singled out South Korea for retaliation, although president and Communist Party leader Xi Jinping’s deeply nationalistic government has long resented Seoul's alliance with the U.S.

 The once-cordial ties between South Korea and its biggest trading partner soured after China targeted businesses, sports teams and even K-pop groups to protest deployment of an advanced U.S. anti-missile system in South Korea.
-China fought on the side of North Korea in the 1950-1953 war and has remained a staunch supporter of Pyongyang amid its missile launches and nuclear tests.
+China fought on the side of North Korea in the 1950-1953 war and has remained a supporter of the North amid its missile launches and nuclear tests, and has opposed further sanctions against Kim Jong Un's hard-line government.

 China abruptly reversed its strict pandemic containment requirements last month in response to what it says was the changing nature of the outbreak.
-That came after three years of lockdowns, quarantines and mass testing that prompted protests on the street in Beijing and other major cities not seen in three decades.
+That came after three years of lockdowns, quarantines and mass testing that prompted protests in the streets in Beijing and other major cities not seen in three decades.

 The most optimistic forecasts say China’s business and consumer activity might revive as early as the first quarter of this year.
 But before that happens, entrepreneurs and families face a painful squeeze from a surge in virus cases that has left employers without enough healthy workers and kept wary customers away from shopping malls, restaurants, hair salons and gyms.

-The abrupt decision by Xi's government to end controls that shut down factories and kept millions of people at home will move up the timeline for economic recovery, but might disrupt activity this year as businesses scramble to adapt, forecasters say.
+The decision by Xi's government to end controls that shut down factories and kept millions of people at home will move up the timeline for economic recovery but might disrupt activity this year as businesses scramble to adapt, forecasters say.